lawrencesim/templatize-python/more/advanced/README.md

 3. three and four
 ```

-Line 1 calls `removeFirst` which returns an object it can render `list` from.
+Line 1 calls `removeFirst` which returns an dictionary it can render `list` from.

-Line 2 takes the object returned from `removeFirst` when called, then uses it as a context to call the function again, which removes another item.
+Line 2 takes the dictionary returned from `removeFirst` when called, then uses it as a context to call the function again, which removes another item.
 However, we can't access the property `list` in the template.
 Adding dot-notation to this tag (e.g. `{{removeFirst->removeFirst.list}}`) would be interpreted as trying to find a function called `removeFirst.list`, which returns an array and would thus raise an exception as a context was passed to a non-function.
-Hence while the object returned is `{list: ["three", "four"]}` which is printed as is.
+Hence while the dictionary returned is `{"list": ["three", "four"]}` which is printed as is.

 Line 3 works around this by using the output into a section, then using the section context to access the data in the context with another tag (which is covered in [the following section](#mixing-directives-in-a-section-tag)).